robinhood-suite/robinhood4/README.rst

     }

-For more advanced use cases, check out rbh-sync_ and rbh-find_ — currently the two main applications built on top of the RobinHood library.
+For more advanced use cases, check out rbh-sync_ and rbh-find_ — currently the two main applications built on top of librobinhood.

 .. _rbh-sync: https://github.com/cea-hpc/rbh-sync
 .. _rbh-find: https://github.com/cea-hpc/rbh-find